 Enter a detailed explanation of how the fringe benefit costs were derived and allocated to the MCSAP project.

-Fringe benefit costs in the amount of \$2,194,374.96 for FICA, Retirement and Health Insurance costs.
+Fringe benefit costs in the amount of \$2,369,137.91 for FICA, Retirement and Health Insurance costs, for a total of 51 employees.
+The three Retired State Employees are not included for retirement and health insurance.